Camp Adventure

-The counselors train for several months during the spring semester at the University of Northern Iowa and other universities across the nation, including California State University, Chico, California State University, Sacramento, University of California, Davis, Florida A & M University, Iowa State University, University of Iowa, University of Oregon, Oregon State University, San Diego State University, University of Toledo, and Washington State University.
+The counselors train for several months during the spring semester at the University of Northern Iowa and other universities across the nation, including California State University, Chico, California State University, Sacramento, University of California, Davis, Albany State University, Florida A & M University, Iowa State University, University of Iowa, University of Oregon, Oregon State University, San Diego State University, University of Toledo, and Washington State University.
 They were then sent to the destination for the summer, usually for 10 weeks.
 The counselors reported directly to their camp director on site, who reported to the project coordinator, who oversaw multiple sites in the same geographic region.
 The project coordinator reported to the program director, who supervised all sites and all programs in a continent.
 Students were responsible for their own passport and visas, but the program provided transportation, room/board, and a living stipend of $25/day.
 An extensive background check was performed on all counselor applicants.
 All directors are at least 21 years of age, and camp counselors are at least 18 years of age, and all project coordinators and program directors had a bachelor's degree, and were usually enrolled in graduate school.

 Although the program was based at the University of Northern Iowa, Camp Adventure Youth Services students come from over 80 colleges and universities to participate in this service-learning program that allowed them to gain skills and experience related to youth services and program management.

 Counselors receive up to 12 hours of college credit for participating in the program.

 On March 6, 2020, Camp Adventure announced that all 2020 summer programs would be cancelled and all staff currently in the field would be recalled due to COVID-19.
 Camp Adventure participants were informed of Camp Adventure's 2020 summer program cancellation on March 12, 2020.

-Through 35 years of operation, Camp Adventure continues to serve the needs of military families.
-College students gain work experience and broadened their understanding of the world.
+Through 35 years of operation, Camp Adventure served the needs of military families.
+College students gained work experience and broadened their understanding of the world.

+Camp Adventure permanently shut down operations in 2020.